Skip to main content

 Private Networks

-This page describes how to set up a private network to have a granular control over who can access your network.
+This page describes how to set up a private network to have control over who can access your network via the P2P communication protocol.

 Private Mode

-Kwild nodes can be run in a private mode, where the node will only accept connections from a list of known peers.
+Kwil nodes can be run in a private P2P mode, where the node will only accept connections from a list of known peers.
 This is useful when you want to restrict access to your network to a specific set of nodes.
+In this mode, only validators and explicitly-whitelisted nodes are allowed to connect.

-Private mode can be enabled by setting the private_mode field in the chain.p2p section of the config.toml as shown below:
+Private mode can be enabled by setting the private field in the p2p section of the config.toml as shown below:

-Private mode can also be enabled by setting the --chain.p2p.private-mode flag when starting the node as shown below:
+Private mode can also be enabled by setting the --p2p.private flag when starting the node as shown below:

 tip

-kwil-admin setup init --chain.p2p.private-mode can also be used to generate node configuration with private mode enabled.
+kwild setup init --p2p.private can also be used to generate node configuration with private mode enabled.

 Whitelist Peers

-The current set of validators, persistent peers and seed nodes are automatically added to the whitelist.
-Therefore, the whitelist_peers field is used to restrict which non-validating read-only nodes can sync data from your node's P2P endpoint.
+The current set of validators and boot nodes (p2p.bootnodes) are automatically added to the whitelist.
+Therefore, the p2p.whitelist field is used to enable other nodes to sync data from your node's P2P endpoint.

-The whitelist can also be updated dynamically using the kwil-admin peers commands.
-Refer to the Kwil Admin Peers Subcommand documentation for more information.
+The whitelist can also be updated dynamically using the kwild whitelist commands.
+Refer to the Kwil Whitelist Subcommand documentation for more information.

 note

-Seed nodes and persistent peers are automatically whitelisted.
+Validators and bootnodes are automatically whitelisted.
 In order for a new node to maintain a connection with an existing node that is not a seed or persistent peer, the existing node must also add the new node to its whitelist and vice versa.

 When onboarding a new read node to the network, the new node's Node ID should be added to the whitelist of at least one of the existing network nodes.
-Once the new node is added to an existing node's whitelist, the new node can use the existing node's Node ID as it's persistent peer or seed node.
+This is done without restarting the node by using the kwild whitelist command.

 For example, to onboard a new node with the Node ID new-node-id to an existing node with the Node ID existing-node-id, follow the steps below: